jegasus/M8DisplayTouchdesigner_Viz_and_Keypress_Overlay_OBS_DualScreen/README.md

 See video overview for info: https://youtu.be/92oHb1FnavE

-Built using the original .toe file provided by Dirtywave (0183dcf / Dec 24, 2021).
+Built on top of the original .toe file provided by Dirtywave (0183dcf / Dec 24, 2021).
 Two additional files in the 'M8DisplayTouchdesigner' folder:

 ### M8Display_GleixViz.toe - Adds a few additional UI elements for controlling: